Motoha Yoshin Ryu

 The Hontai Yoshin Ryu-Takagi Ryu has several branches, and with each branch there are some slight variations in how the history is told.
 As the early history was transmitted orally it should be considered as folklore based on true events, rather than absolute historical fact.
 Hontai Yoshin Ryu-Takagi Ryu began in the Edo period originating in Oshu (present day Miyagi prefecture), then moving to the Shiroishi district (Okayama), then the Owari district (Nagoya), then the Tosa district (Koichi), and then finally to the Ako and Himeji districts (Hyogo).
 The ryu was especially prominent in the Himeji-han and Ako-han.

 The founder of the Ryu was Takagi Oriemon Shigetoshi (also recorded as Takagi Oriemon Shigenobu), whose childhood name was Umon.
-Umon was born on January the 2nd 1635, the 12th year of Kannei (although other sources claim the 2nd of April 1625).
+Umon was born in 1635, the 12th year of Kannei (although other sources claim 1625).

 He died on October the 7th in first year of Shotoku (1711).
 He was the second son of the Inatobi (or Inatomi) family, serving Katakura Kojuro, the Lord of the Shiroishi castle in Mutsu no Kuni.